Our Services

 That's why it's important not to self-diagnose.
 A proper evaluation ensures you get the right treatment.

-If you're noticing warm joints along with pain or swelling, using a symptom checker can help you better understand potential causes and prepare for a more informed conversation with your healthcare provider.
+If you're noticing warm joints along with pain or swelling, use a free AI-powered symptom assessment tool to better understand potential causes and prepare for a more informed conversation with your healthcare provider.

 Bursitis is a common cause of joint inflammation, especially in the shoulder, hip, knee, and elbow.
 It typically develops from repetitive movement, pressure, injury, or underlying conditions.